Sanskriti132/front.sol/README.md

 # Interact your smart-contract with frontend and connect it to MetaMask Wallet
-In this section we will be connecting our smart contract with the frontend and a METAMASK wallet to deposite or withdraw Ethers.
+In this section we will be connecting our smart contract with the frontend and a METAMASK wallet to increment and decrement Ethers.

 ## Description
 It contains 3 Files namely app.js, index.html and bank.sol in the 3 folders.